vippsas/vipps-epayment-api/quick-start.md

 To verify that a payment has been authorized by the user, check that the `state` property is marked `AUTHORIZED`.
-If the user has instead chosen to reject the payment or chosen to click `cancel` on the landing page or in the Vipps App, the `state` property will be marked `ABORTED`.
+If the user has instead chosen to reject the payment or chosen to click `cancel` on the landing page or in the app, the `state` property will be marked `ABORTED`.
 If the user did not act within the payment expiration time, the `state` property will be marked `EXPIRED`.